jdberndt/Coursera_datascience_specialization/README.md

 ## This repository contains code related to the completion of the John's Hopkins University datascience specialization offered through Coursera.
 Each folder corresponds to one of the ten courses.

-I
+More information on the courses can be found at:
-More information on the courses can be found at:  the [Coursera](https://www.coursera.org/specializations/jhu-data-science)
+[Coursera](https://www.coursera.org/specializations/jhu-data-science)
 [Bcaffo_github](https://github.com/bcaffo/courses)